awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

 **To submit a Spark application as a step using the AWS CLI**

-1. Make sure you have the `ClusterId` of the cluster you launched in [Launch an Amazon EMR Cluster](#emr-getting-started-launch-sample-cluster)\.
+1. Make sure you have the `ClusterId` of the cluster you launched in [Launch an Amazon EMR cluster](#emr-getting-started-launch-sample-cluster)\.
 You can also retrieve your cluster ID with the following command\.

    ```
    aws emr list-clusters --cluster-states WAITING